 Every effort will be made to provide offices for all faculty members and department/program support staff.
 However, when offices are in short supply, assignments will be made in the following order of priority: full time tenure track faculty, other full time faculty, full time department/program support staff, part time faculty, part time department/program support staff.

 - Academic spaces include offices, classrooms, laboratories, workrooms, and storage rooms used by faculty members, administrative assistants, office support staff, and academic departments, programs, and units.

 - Department/program support staff includes office assistants, administrative assistants, lab managers, etc.

 1. Changes initiated by department chairs/program directors

-Department chairs/program directors interested in acquiring new academic space should file a written request with their supervising Associate Vice Chancellor.
+Department chairs/program directors interested in initiating a reallocation of academic space should file a written request with their supervising Dean.
 Requests should provide a rationale for the space requested and make clear why reallocation of their existing spaces cannot address the need.
 The request will be evaluated and a decision communicated in writing.